InternetNZ/InternetPlatforms/README.md

 **Extremism and radicalisation: **[Zeynep's youtube article]

 Vocal supporters of free speech promote a "marketplace of ideas", where arguments compete on equal terms..
-This assumes all the relevant perspectives and views get their fair share of attention, which is at odds with the algorithmic sorting that creates winners and losers in the attention sweepstakes[^4].
+This assumes all the relevant perspectives and views get their fair share of attention, which is at odds with the algorithmic sorting that creates winners and losers in the attention sweepstakes.